Usearus/foli-2023/README.md

 ## Things to add

 ---CRITICAL---
+-   Figure out where my linting/formatting went wrong...
+-   Setup activeCategory variable to context to be able to access when a template closes.
+-   Learn how to do validations (Required name on a sheet, etc.)
 -   Sticky survey at bottom
     What do you like, what's missing, what to chat about it?